ozgurakan/devopsblog/source/_posts/2013-03-26-scaling-horizontally-handling-sessions-on-the-open-cloud.markdown

 RESTful web services are stateless, meaning your application will not store any state information with regards to the client.
 When the client makes a request, each request happens in isolation.
 Each request also occurs with an authentication token.
 Because I'm not a fan of managing authentication ourselves (maintaining a database of authentication tokens) I recommend using a service like [Stormpath](http://stormpath.com).
 Offloading your authentication to a third party allows you to focus on things that matter to your business, like your application or product.

-When your customer or user logs in, they are authenticating with Stormpath and receiving a token.
+When your customer or user logs in, they authenticate with Stormpath and receive a token.
 This token then allows them to interact with any server in your web tier - the token is sent each time.
 There is no need for a "master" server and "slave" servers, because each server is the same.
 This allows you to scale horizontally very easily.
 An example of ReST in action?
 The Rackspace Open Cloud itself!

 ##How The Open Cloud Uses Authentication Tokens